EU Timber Regulation

 This means that timber products from Olam’s own concessions clearly fall within the EUTR’s ‘low risk’ classification.

-Should timber products come from an external source, which is not verified by an independent third party, we systematically conduct our own verification to ensure that the timber supplied is legal and traceable.
+Should timber products come from an external source, which is not yet verified by an independent third party, we systematically conduct our own verification to ensure that the timber supplied is legal and traceable.
 This applies in particular to our operations in Myanmar where the sale of all logs is managed by the Myanmar Timber Enterprise (MTE).
 There is no international certification or legality scheme functioning in Myanmar at the moment.
 However, all CIL employees associated with timber purchasing are aware of the elements and criteria for the various Myanmar and international regulations.
 Our teams therefore undertake constant and robust due diligence, collecting data to ensure compliance and making relevant information available to customers.
 Equally, CIL recognises that credible independent certification of legality and chain of custody contributes to reducing the risk of timber entering the supply chain from illegal sources and provides extra reassurance for customers.
-We therefore engaged The Forest Trust (TFT) to work with us ahead of seeking third party certification from an international body.
+We therefore engaged The Forest Trust (TFT) in 2013 to undertake an initial one-off gap assessment of CIL’s supply chain against internationally recognised legality standards.
+This was part of our initiative to implement a transparent and detailed Chain of Custody framework.
+CIL has used the report to guide efforts towards attaining credible third party legality certification to ensure its ability to continue exporting quality wood products to international markets.
+Until this is achieved we are able to offer our own set of documents to show timber source, legality and traceability.

 We are also in constant and constructive dialogue with the Myanmar authorities, our buyers, various certification agencies and EUTR verifiers to put in place a third party legality verification system for Myanmar.
 This will help to provide standardised legality and traceability documents required by our customers.